 Credit Building Credit Cards

 This category, also known as bad credit credit cards, is applicable if you have an insufficient or poor credit history (why is my credit score low).
-Unfortunately, these types of cards are riddled with fees, such as annual fees, monthly servicing fees, credit limit increase fees, application fees, and program fees.
+Unfortunately, these types of cards are riddled with fees, such as annual fees, monthly servicing fees, credit limit increase fees, application fees, program fees, and other nonsense.
 For that reason, it’s best to avoid these if at all possible.

-Although most card issuers are steering towards the fee-based unsecured credit cards these days, you may be able to get a secured credit card.
+Although most card issuers are pushing consumers towards the fee-based unsecured credit cards these days, you may be able to get a secured credit card instead.
 This is basically a credit card where you provide cash collateral in return for a credit line.
 So if you provide $500, your credit line will be $500.
 Once you’ve proven that you can make on-time payments for a specified period of time, the bank or issuer may raise your limit or give you an unsecured line of credit.
 Just make sure the credit card is being reported to the credit bureaus so you get, ahem, credit.

 Bank Credit Cards